 Most popular country cheers during the World Cup

-How many times did you use text-delights during the World Cup to cheer for your team?
+How often did you use text delights during the World Cup to cheer for your team?